What is TMJ?

 Electric stimulation and ultrasound may be used to decrease muscle tension and provide pain relief.
 In addition, a physical therapist can educate you on dietary changes that will decrease stress on the jaw joint.
 When physical therapists treat patients with TMJ, the goal is to improve mobility and alignment along with strengthening the muscles.
 And if the patient has scar tissue, the therapist can help treat that too.

 Are you having difficulty chewing or yawning?
 Do you have jaw pain or constant headaches?
 Do you hear a clicking noise when you open and shut your mouth?
 These may all be signs of TMJ syndrome.
 Don’t suffer anymore.
 A physical therapist can help you manage and eliminate symptoms.
-Contact us at Battle Creek, Kalamazoo, Mattawan, Plainwell, E. Kalamazoo, Schoolcraft and Portage, Michigan, centers to schedule a one-on-one consultation and a complete, thorough evaluation.
+Contact us at Battle Creek, Kalamazoo, East Kalamazoo, Holland, Mattawan, Midtown, Plainwell, Portage, Richland and Schoolcraft centers to schedule a one-on-one consultation and a complete, thorough evaluation.
 Our physical therapists have helped many who suffer from TMJ disorder and can help you too.
 We are patient-centric and committed to your health.